 Step 3.
 Delete the password in the box, leaving the box empty.
 Click "OK" to remove the password from the document.
 Then, click "Save" before exiting the document.

 How to Remove Encryption from Ransomware Infected Files

-To recover ransomware encrypted files, you can use EaseUS Data Recovery Wizard.
-This powerful file recovery software allows you to recover data from virus attack, accidental deletion, hard drive formatting, partition loss, recycle bin emptying, and more.
+Let EaseUS File Recovery Software Help: to recover ransomware encrypted files, you can use EaseUS Data Recovery Wizard.
+This powerful file recovery software allows you to recover data from virus attacks, accidental deletion, hard drive formatting, partition loss, recycle bin emptying, and more.

 After data recovery, continue taking time to remove the virus with antivirus software to make sure your computer is clean.
 We highly suggest that you back up your important files regularly to avoid unexpected data loss.
-You can do it manually or automatically by using a Windows schedule backup software.
+You can do it manually or automatically by using Windows scheduled backup software.